Team Scott

 Read More

 When it comes to making Scott Lake a second home, Dani knows a thing or two.
-This being her 13th season at the lodge, she continues to return to the North, always amazed by it’s pristine beauty.
-Originally born in Ontario, she attended the University of Guelph and has continued to take courses related to her interests: wine, yoga and nutrition.
+Being at the lodge since 2012, she continues to return to the North, always amazed by it’s pristine beauty.
+Originally born in Ontario, she attended the University of Guelph and has continued to take courses related to her interests: yoga, wine and nutrition.
 Working at Scott Lake gave her the opportunity to fall in love with Saskatchewan, travel the western side of Canada and explore many other countries.
-From backpacking to volunteering to fishing trips, Dani finds herself in beautiful parts of the world.
-Now living in between Saskatchewan and Bahamas, you can find her with her dog Halle, exploring beaches, teaching yoga, keeping up with the hospitality industry or talking about what’s next at Scott Lake.
-She is always looking forward to seeing both returning guests and meeting new ones!
+From backpacking to volunteering to fishing trips, Dani always finds herself in beautiful parts of the world.
+You can find her with her dog Halle, exploring new countries, teaching yoga, keeping up with the hospitality industry or talking about what’s next at Scott Lake.
+She is always looking forward to seeing her Scott Lake Family and welcoming those new to the island.

 Amelia Gunn